 While there is no formal adaptive management process identified in the Summary Report or annual project reports, it appears that some level of informal adaptive management is occurring.
 For example, the proponents have described modifications to their management activities such as using more durable, more maintenance-free fencing for exclosures, and improving weed removal techniques.

 199505702 - Shoshone-Bannock Wildlife Mitigation Projects

+- View summary in Box

-- View summary in Box - Background info in Taurus: Project overview | Reports | Past reviews
+- View response summary in Box

+- Background info in Taurus: Project overview | Reports | Past reviews

 Project proponent: Shoshone-Bannock Tribes